Jayyp1234/HybridShockWaveSim/README.md

 # HybridShockWaveSim

-Below is a **suggested README** for your **HybridShockWaveSim** repository.
-It **succinctly** describes the project’s purpose, structure, usage, and any relevant references.
-You can adapt or shorten it based on your exact needs:

 **HybridShockWaveSim** implements a **hybrid computational framework** for simulating **shock waves in non-ideal gases**.
 It combines **extended Rankine–Hugoniot** models (using **Peng–Robinson** and **Redlich–Kwong** equations of state), **high-fidelity** finite-volume (or finite-difference) simulations with **adaptive mesh refinement (AMR)**, and an optional **machine learning** module for fast predictions in real-gas shock scenarios.

 ## Key Features